A neural network approach for two-body systems with spin and isospin degrees of freedom: Introduction

 In unsupervised ML for variational problems, the ML structure can be treated as a trial function.
 In the case of quantum many-body systems, the energy expectation value $ \avr{H} $ with respect to the system Hamiltonian $ H $ is treated as the loss function and the output of the ML is usually regarded as the wave function.

-For the unsupervised ML application for spin systems, the pioneering work solved both static and time-evolution systems by using the restricted Boltzmann machine as a wave function ansatz \cite{ Carleo2017Science355_602}.
-In the following works, the updated algorithms to achieve a higher accuracy \cite{ Nomura2017Phys.Rev.B96_205152} and the deterministic time evolution \cite{ Carleo2018Nat.Commun.9_5322} were promoted.
-The Jastrow-Slater wave function ansatz was also applied to the unsupervised ML technique~\cite{ Stokes2020Phys.Rev.B102_205122}.
+For unsupervised ML applications to spin systems, restricted Boltzmann machines (RBMs) were first employed as a wave function ansatz to address both static and time-evolution problems \cite{ Carleo2017Science355_602}.
+Subsequently, improved algorithms were developed to enhance accuracy \cite{ Nomura2017Phys.Rev.B96_205152}, and deterministic time-evolution schemes were introduced \cite{ Carleo2018Nat.Commun.9_5322}.
+Additionally, the Jastrow-Slater wave function ansatz was adapted for unsupervised ML \cite{ Stokes2020Phys.Rev.B102_205122}.
 The excited-state calculation was presented with two different ans\"{a}tze \cite{ Choo2018Phys.Rev.Lett.121_167204, Nomura2020J.Phys.Soc.Jpn.89_054706}.
-Recently, the transfer matrix for a spin-glass model was calculated by using an unsupervised deep neural network \cite{ Yoshino2023Phys.Rev.Research5_033068}.